ankitpriyarup/Coding_Notes/graph-theory.md

 ![](.gitbook/assets/image%20%2890%29%20%281%29.png)

 * Priority queue version is O\(E logV\)
-* A remarkable property in Dijkstra’s algorithm is that whenever a node is selected, its distance is final
+* A remarkable property in Dijkstra’s algorithm is that whenever a node is selected, its distance is final.

 ```cpp
 void dijkstra(int s, int n, vector<pii> adj[], vector<int> &dist, vector<int> &prev)